Lion Lauberbach

-Lion Lauberbach (born 15 February 1998) is a German professional footballer who plays as a centre-forward or left winger for K.V.
-Mechelen.
+Lion Lauberbach (born 15 February 1998) is a German professional footballer who plays as a centre-forward or left winger for club Venezia.

 Career

 In June 2019, it was announced Lauberbach would join 2.
 Bundesliga side Holstein Kiel from FSV Zwickau for an undisclosed transfer fee having agreed a three-year contract.

 He moved to on loan to until the end half of 2020–21 season in January 2020.

+On 29 January 2026, Lauberbach signed a three-and-a-half-year contract with Venezia in Serie B, with an additional conditional one-year automatic renewal option.